pedro-mendonca/GP-Convert-PT-AO90/README.md

-# GP Convert PT AO90
+# Convert PT AO90 for GlotPress

 GlotPress language tool to convert text according to the Portuguese Language Orthographic Agreement of 1990 (PT AO90).